“And he’s not surprised when I know how to use a saw”

 I drink Woodford.
 I’m a fan and a brand loyalist.
 Woodford has a sweetness I enjoy, just like I enjoy Macallan for its smoothness, but I also build bookshelves.
 Tools and saws are all things I can use—well.
 I also went to art school at Parsons School of Design and they taught us to build with wood.
 Does that make me unique in this skill set?
 No. I expect men to be able to use tools, and I expect women to be able to use tools.
 These are basic skills.
 However, the ad presented these skills as being gender specific.

 That’s the wrong question to ask.
 In the world and time we live in now, we can easily look back half a century when there was a much deeper gender divide.
 It isn’t a question of whether it is sexist or not any more, it’s: can we empower people to be better?
 And by doing just that, we create positive and resonant brand relationships.To do that, Woodford’s agency failed.
 They flopped.
 They missed it all together.
 In fact so much so that Biba Konieczna, Brown Forman’s group Brand director said the following on AdAge in order to save some face.

 “The whole line is about not patronizing the woman because she doesn’t know how to use the saw.
 It’s about men not finding it ‘cute’ the fact that she cannot use a saw.”

-But that too misses the point, just because something was executed by women, doesn’t mean it is empowering to them, woman can be sexist too.
+But that too misses the point, a creation from women doesn’t mean it is empowering to them, woman can be sexist too.
 Agencies, and their clients, need to be more intelligent about the way they create brand messages, in 2014 there’s no room for outdated thinking.
 Read more insight about this on: The New Yorker, Jezebel